Delt06/di-cheats/README.md

     }
 }
 ```

+- Ensure there is a `ContainerLifecycle` attached to your container.
 - Ensure there is an `EventSystem` in your scene.
 - Tap the right top corner of the screen to open cheats.